cema-sp/ruby-perf-optim/README.md

 To detect if memory profiling needed you should use *monitoring* and *profiling* tools.
 Good tool for profiling is **Valgrind Massif** but it shows memory allocations only for C/C++ code.

-Another tool is **Stackprof** that shows shows number of object allocations (that is proportional to memory consumption) (see [014_stackprof.rb](014_stackprof.rb)).
-But if your code allocates small number of large objects, it won't help.
+Another tool is **Stackprof** that shows number of object allocations (that is proportional to memory consumption) (see [014_stackprof.rb](014_stackprof.rb)).
+But if your code allocates a small number of large objects, it won't help.
-Stackprof could generate flamegraphs and it's OK to use it in production, because it has no overhead.
+Stackprof could generate flamegraphs and it's OK to use it in production because it has no overhead.

 ### Patched Ruby & RubyProf

 You need RailsExpress patched Ruby (google it).
-Then set RubyProf *measure mode* and use one of printers (see [015_rp_memory.rb](015_rp_memory.rb)).
+Then set RubyProf *measure mode* and use one the of printers (see [015_rp_memory.rb](015_rp_memory.rb)).
 Don't forget to enable memory stats with `GC.enable_stats`.

 Modes for memory profiling: